mjpitts/Arithmetic-Rush/README.md

 **To get up and running with this project:**

-make sure you have an up to date copy of git and node.js installed.
+make sure you have an up to date copy of git, REact.js and node.js installed.

 npm install to initialize.